saugatp/portfolio/content/blogs/iosdev.md

 ## When
  I started learning in Friday and today is Sunday, so I'm well within the third day and already have learnt about Navigation, Lists, JSON Parsing, Models as well as other UI modifiers and the basic stuff.
 There can be many challenges in this journey, I will try to complete this no matter what.
 Some days might be tough, or miss some day, I hope to not to have a gap of more than 2 days in doing so.
 Although I've started many disciplinary challenges, I've the tendency of giving up in the middle.
 But hoping this time I can prove myself wrong and prove that I can do it better.

-I will be updating learning of each day in my journal with the tag #100daysofios
+I will be updating learning of each day in my journal with the tag #100daysofios.
+My journals will be seen on the page which comes up after clicking on the tag below.

-#apps #discipline